Elliot Chen is an Associate in the Litigation Department.

 Defended a major footwear company in a design patent infringement lawsuit involving athletic shoes.

-Secured a $506.2 million jury award in a patent infringement suit involving 4G LTE technology.
+Secured a jury award in the hundreds of millions for a patent infringement suit involving 4G LTE technology.
 The jury found that the Defendant infringed claims of the five patents at issue, determined all asserted claims were valid and found that Defendant’s infringement was willful.

 Evaluated an extensive patent portfolio on behalf of a major technology company in anticipation of multi-district patent litigation.